The Deep Christ

 This investigation into these two competing versions of Jesus is not some academic exercise for mere entertainment.
-This is serious business because, somewhere along the way, I believe, a more original message or new dispensation from this man and his close associates has largely been lost.
+This is serious business because, somewhere along the way, I believe, a more original message from this man and his close associates has largely been lost.
 Sophia, a main clue on this trail, was not only written out of the Jesus teachings, so also was the most central enigma, the greatest buried treasure of this lost tradition, the divine spark within.
 Recovering what might be perhaps a more original historical footprint of this savior figure could help to uncover the raw material of these mysteries.

 As part of this investigation, in the Deep Christ Part II, we will take a deep dive, Via Negativa, into the descent of this enigmatic figure Jesus Christ as he 1) came down to this aeon to rescue Sophia and 2), how he descended from first century, through the mysteries of gnosis and into the fog of Christian history and 3) is represented in various theories about the historical Jesus.